neofelisho/go-amazon-s3/README.md

 # Amazon S3 implementation with Go

 This project implements the basic AWS S3 services for Go.
+Besides, this project also demonstrate how to complete the mock testing by dependency injection with the interface.

 ## Install the AWS SDK for GO